cmg-york/istardt/README.md

 # istar-unmarshal

 A Java-based system for deserializing iStar-T XML models into a structured object model.
-This project provides a robust implementation for processing XML goal models with sophisticated handling of formulas, references, and hierarchical structures.

 ## Table of Contents
 - [Features](#features)